-48 Hours: For Better, For Worse
+48 Hours: For Better or For Worse

 48 Hours has shaped up nicely as one of the more serious and open-minded of the current prime-time news magazine shows; this season, the series has done solid reporting on everything from breast cancer to Nashville’s country-music industry.
 There was also April’s eye-popping, depressing look at the spring-break saturnalia held annually at Daytona Beach, Fla.
 Folks, if the inarticulate, beer-guzzzling airheads interviewed in that episode represent the college youth of America, we’re in profoundly deep trouble.